Teascade/reid-llvm/README.md

 Smaller features:
 - Easier way to initialize arrays with a single value
 - Lexical scopes for Debug Information
+- Only include standard library at all if it is imported

 ### Why "Reid"